Showing Grace

 Perhaps you want to grow in grace, too.
 Here are seven practical insights to help you grow in this area.

-1. Learn to receive God’s interruptions with open hands.
+1. Cultivate grace by learning to receive God’s interruptions with open hands.

 When God interrupts my perfectly crafted plans, I often brush aside the interruption and press forward with both eyes on my goal.